Godfrey of Bouillon: March on Jerusalem

 After this victory, the Crusaders were divided over their next course of action.
 The bishop of Le Puy had died at Antioch.
 Bohemond decided to remain behind in order to secure his new principality; and Godfrey's younger brother, Baldwin, also decided to stay in the north in the Crusader state he had established at Edessa.
-Most of the foot soldiers wanted to continue south to Jerusalem, but Raymond IV of Toulouse, by this time the most powerful of the princes, having taken others into his employ, such as Tancred, hesitated to continue the march.
+Most of the foot soldiers wanted to continue south to Jerusalem, but Raymond IV of Toulouse—who was by then the most powerful of the princes, having taken others into his employ, such as Tancred—hesitated to continue the march.
 After months of waiting, the common people on the crusade forced Raymond to march on to Jerusalem, and Godfrey quickly joined him.
-As they travelled south into Palestine, the Crusaders faced a new enemy.
-No longer were the Seljuk Turks the rulers of these lands.
-Now the Christian army had to deal with armies of North African Muslims called Fatimids, who had adopted the name of the ruling family in Cairo, Egypt.
-The Fatimids had taken Jerusalem in August 1098.
-The Crusaders would be battling them for the final prize of the First Crusade in the siege of Jerusalem.
+As they travelled south into Palestine, in place of the Seljuk Turks, the Crusaders instead encountered the armies of the Fatimids, who had taken Jerusalem in August 1098.

-It was in Jerusalem that the legend of Godfrey of Bouillon was born.
-The army reached the city in June 1099 and built a wooden siege tower (from lumber provided by some Italian sailors who intentionally scrapped their ships) to get over the walls.
-The major attack took place on July 14 and 15, 1099.
+The siege of Jerusalem began when the Crusader army reached the city in June 1099 and built a wooden siege tower (from lumber provided by some Italian sailors who intentionally scrapped their ships) to get over the walls.
+The major attack took place on 14 and 15 July 1099.
 Godfrey and some of his knights were the first to take the walls and enter the city.
-It was an end to three years of fighting by the Crusaders, but they had finally achieved what they had set out to do in 1096—to recapture the Holy Land and, in particular, the city of Jerusalem and its holy sites, such as the Holy Sepulchre, the empty tomb of Jesus Christ.
+After three years of fighting, the Crusaders' victory marked the consummation of their main goals—to recapture the Holy Land and, in particular, the city of Jerusalem and its holy sites, such as the Holy Sepulchre.
 Godfrey endowed the hospital in the Muristan after the First Crusade.